 ECRI Recession Watch: Weekly Update

-The Weekly Leading Index (WLI) of the Economic Cycle Research Institute (ECRI) is at 133.5, up from 131.8 last week.
-The WLI annualized growth indicator (WLIg) at one decimal place rose to 1.8 from last week's 1.7.
+The Weekly Leading Index (WLI) of the Economic Cycle Research Institute (ECRI) is at 135.4, down from the previous week's 135.1.
+The WLI annualized growth indicator (WLIg) rose to 5.3 from 5.0.
+That's the highest since June of last year.

 ECRI has been at the center of a prolonged controversy since publicizing its recession call on September 30, 2011.
 The company had made the announcement to its private clients on September 21st.
 ECRI's cofounder and spokesman, Lakshman Achuthan, subsequently forecast that the recession would begin in Q1 2012, or Q2 at the latest.
 He later identified mid-2012 as the start of the recession.
 Over the past two years he has been a frequent guest on the likes of CNBC and Bloomberg TV, where he has adamantly maintained the company's position.

 Lakshman Achuthan was interviewed earlier this month by Business Insider.
 Is his company standing behind its recession call?
 You be the judge.

 BI: You've previously argued that the U.S. economy went into recession in 2012.
 What's the status of that call?